andrewpetersondev/crystals-collector-game/README.md

 - The random number shown at the start of the game should be between 19 - 120.

 - Each crystal should have a random hidden value between 1 - 12.

-## Sources

-This project may have code from class activities, office hours notes, or from seeking help from TAs and teachers.